Groupon shares drop on Q1 revenue miss, shutters businesses in 11 more markets

 Dragged down by a 5.5 percent decline in its core market of North America, Groupon’s revenues came in at $673.6 million, with non-GAAP earnings per share at $0.01.
 This was a mixed result: analysts had expected sales of $724.4 million, a big miss for Groupon.
 EPS fared much better: average predictions were for a loss per share of -$0.01.

-Those basic numbers had a pretty hard hit on the company’s share price, which is down 13 percent in pre-market trading.
+Those basic numbers had a pretty hard hit on the company’s share price, which was down 13 percent in pre-market trading and now down by as much as 17.5% in active trading to $3.31 per share.
 (We’ll update this number as the day progresses.)

-It’s also a big contrast to last quarter’s results, which sent the company’s stock up 24 percent.
+It’s a big contrast to last quarter’s results, which sent the company’s stock up 24 percent.

 Adjusted EBITDA, another metric that Groupon uses to measure its profitability, was up 42 percent year-on-year to $44.8 million, beating analyst consensus of $37 million.